icebert04/icebert04.github.io/_posts/2019-10-5-ikaw-ba-o-sila.md

 ![Ikaw](/images/Boracay UFO.jpg)

 In life, it is not always Sunshine and Rainbows.
 Every now and then, the majority goes to their rough patch.
 A slump in their career, personal life, health, and anything that can affect any individual.
-And when you are in that "Lowtide season", it is appropriate that you should take a break and rethink yourself.
+And when you are in that **"Lowtide season"**, it is appropriate that you should take a break and rethink yourself.
 To find the absolute definition of the real you.

 In the past few weeks, I took a break and took some time off to evaluate my purpose in life.
 I am not in some kind of a downturn, but I felt like that was burned out.